covener/apache-samesite/README.md

 ## Config

-Read the two *.conf files in this repo.
-It assumes you just want to temporarily slap SameSite=none on every Set-Cookie without a SameSite parameter, but you can obviously match certain cookie names.
+Review the config file in this repo.
+It assumes you just want to temporarily slap SameSite=none on every Set-Cookie without a SameSite parameter, but has some additional examples including/excluding specific cookie names.

 ## Testing